straydogstudio/film_roll/README.md

 })
 ```

+Note that `moveToIndex` uses a **zero based index**.
+E.g. if you have four items, the last item is 3.

 ## Callbacks

 FilmRoll provides the following callbacks.
 Unless otherwise noted, all events are triggered on the surrounding container that FilmRoll is initialized with: